mosaic-design-system/docs/src/guidelines/style-guide.md

       We use 24-hour times across our products in general.
-There are exceptions to this when it comes to denoting time periods - for example in CloudHR you can book annual leave “Starting in the AM” and “Finishing in the PM”.\
+There are exceptions to this when it comes to denoting time periods - for example in Advanced HR you can book annual leave “Starting in the AM” and “Finishing in the PM”.\

       Unless there is a strong reason not to, you should use 24-hour time